 Here are some of the other, mistakable symptoms of rheumatoid arthritis:

-Of course, on their own, these symptoms could all be the result of any number of different illnesses, some of which are still in the arthritis family, like osteoarthritis, psoriatic arthritis, cricoarytenoid arthritis (arthritis in the cricoarytenoid joint, or larynx) and other types of arthritis.
+Of course, on their own, these symptoms could all be the result of any number of different illnesses, some of which are still in the arthritis family, like Sjogren’s syndrome (eye dryness, sensitivity and pain) osteoarthritis, psoriatic arthritis, cricoarytenoid arthritis (arthritis in the cricoarytenoid joint, or larynx) and other types of arthritis.

-This is why it is so important to be aware of rheumatoid arthritis and all its potential symptoms to ensure that you receive a proper diagnosis as early as possible.
+This is why it is so important to be aware of the most common symptoms of rheumatoid arthritis so that you will be well informed while discussing them with your doctor.
+This will go a long way to ensure that you receive a proper diagnosis as early as possible.